bh-ss/bedhome/README.md

 # I am no longer maintaining this project.
-Please see @HeroiCraft's repository.
+Please see @HeroCC's [repository](https://github.com/HeroCC/BedHome).

 Teleport to your bed using /bed.
 Your bed is saved when you sleep in it.